Rut Wermuth

-Rut Wermuth-Burak is a Polish survivor of the Nazi Holocaust, whose life story was published in Polish as "Spotkałam Ludzi", ("Encounters with the Decent") in 2002, and in English as "Leap for Life" in 2010.
+Rut Wermuth-Burak (1 January 1928 – 24 April 2021) was a Polish survivor of the Nazi Holocaust, whose life story was published in Polish as "Spotkałam Ludzi", ("Encounters with the Decent") in 2002, and in English as "Leap for Life" in 2010.

 Early life

-Rut Wermuth was born in 1928 in the small town of Kołomyja, Stanislawowskie in eastern Poland.
+Rut Wermuth was born on 1 January 1928 in the small town of Kołomyja, Stanislawowskie in eastern Poland.
 She was born to Jewish parents who ran a delicatessen in the center of the town, and kept a comfortable middle-class household.
 Rut had two older brothers- Pawel and Israel (nicknamed Salek).
 Though Rut's formal education was interrupted by the Soviet invasion of Poland in 1939 and the German invasion of Poland in 1941, the books that her brothers provided inspired a lifelong love of reading, and later influenced her career path.

 Fugitive

 In 1941, when she was just 13 years old, the German occupiers moved the family first to the local ghetto, and then herded them onto a cattle train bound for the death camp of Belzec.
 Her two brothers had earlier been separated from the family; Pawel had been executed by the Germans in the Szeparowce forest while Salek had fled the German invasion, following the retreating Russians.
 Rut and her parents managed to escape the death train through a hole in the side of their cattle compartment, but during the course of their escape her father was killed.

 Her mother subsequently managed to assume a false identity to get a position as a maid in a local Manor House, but was unable to keep Rut since she had no papers.
 Rut decided to assume a false identity and go to the last place the Nazis would think of looking for her: to volunteer for work inside Germany.

 Rut survived for the rest of the war working in various positions in western Germany; at a shoe factory, in the household of a well connected German, and at the BMW plant in Allach (near Munich).
 It was at this final assignment that she met her future husband,- another Pole named Witek Burak.